 - Exhaustion and burn out when trying to engage socially.
 If you’re dealing with chronic loneliness, trying to engage and be social with others can leave you feeling exhausted.
 Continued feelings of being drained can lead to other issues like sleep problems, a weakened immune system, poor diet, and more.

 Can chronic loneliness lead to health problems?

 Long-term feelings of loneliness can affect your health in many ways.
 For example, chronic loneliness can drive up cortisol levels in the body.
 Cortisol is a hormone that your body creates when under stress.
-Over time, higher cortisol levels can lead to inflammation, excess weight gain, insulin resistance, problems concentrating, and more.2
+Over time, higher cortisol levels can lead to high blood pressure, excess weight gain, muscle weakness, problems concentrating, and more.2

 If left unchecked, these chronic loneliness symptoms can put you at greater risk for more serious medical and emotional problems, including:3